kabbas570/kabbas570.github.io/_pages/about.md

   - /about.html
 ---

+I am a Postdoctoral Scientist at [Johnson & Johnson](https://www.jnj.com/), working at the intersection of multi-modal AI and drug discovery.

-I am a third-year PhD student at Queen Mary University of London, working on Cardiac Image Segmentation using deep learning.
-My PhD is supervised by [Professor Greg Slabaugh](https://eecs.qmul.ac.uk/~gslabaugh/), [Professor Martin Benning](https://profiles.ucl.ac.uk/95169-martin-benning), [Dr. Caroline Roney](https://www.sems.qmul.ac.uk/staff/c.roney/), and [Dr. Muhammad Asad](https://masadcv.github.io/).
+I recently defended my PhD at Queen Mary University of London, where I worked on Cardiac Image Segmentation using deep learning.
+My PhD was supervised by [Professor Greg Slabaugh](https://eecs.qmul.ac.uk/~gslabaugh/), [Professor Martin Benning](https://profiles.ucl.ac.uk/95169-martin-benning), [Dr. Caroline Roney](https://www.sems.qmul.ac.uk/staff/c.roney/), and [Dr. Muhammad Asad](https://masadcv.github.io/).

-My PhD is funded by the mini-CTD program of the Queen Mary University of London through industrial partners, including NVIDIA Corporation, Circle Cardiovascular Imaging, and Conavi Medical.
-I am also part of [Queen Mary's Digital Environment Research Institute](https://www.qmul.ac.uk/deri/deri-people/deri-students/profiles-/abbas-khan-rayabat-khan.html).
+My PhD was funded by the mini-CTD program at Queen Mary University of London, with industrial partners, including NVIDIA Corporation, Circle Cardiovascular Imaging, and Conavi Medical.
+I was also part of [Queen Mary's Digital Environment Research Institute](https://www.qmul.ac.uk/deri/deri-people/deri-students/profiles-/abbas-khan-rayabat-khan.html).

-  I am also a [Research Intern at KeenAI](https://keen-ai.com/about/).
-My work focuses on developing AI-based approaches to segment steelwork and rust accurately in transmission tower images.
-The work aims to predict steelwork and estimate rust proportions across various backgrounds.
+I was also a [Research Intern at KeenAI](https://keen-ai.com/about/).
+My work focused on developing AI-based approaches to segment steelwork and rust accurately in transmission tower images.
+The work aimed to predict steelwork and estimate rust proportions across various backgrounds.

-The image below summarizes my PhD research journey (Deep learning-based Cardiac Image Segmentation ) since April 2022.
+The image below summarizes my PhD research journey (Deep learning-based Cardiac Image Segmentation ), April 2022 - May 2025.
 ![PhD-Sum](https://github.com/user-attachments/assets/bc3a2968-84e4-4a94-8115-b2ef23a3c7b3)